 Centralised vs Decentralised Fallacy

-An assertion that the Systems Architecture of a Power System hosting high levels of Distributed Energy Resources (DER/CER) must either be entirely centralised or entirely decentralised.
+An assertion that the Systems Architecture of a Power System hosting high levels of Distributed Energy Resources (DER) must either be entirely centralised or entirely decentralised.

 Where a significant transformation of a Power Systems is underway, holistic consideration of the seven inter-dependent structures reflected by the Network of Structures model becomes critical.
 Rather than a ‘big bang’ architectural shift, this will then enable a progressive transition in which elements of both schemes may co-exist as a legacy Architecture is progressively transitioned over time toward the desired future Architecture.